cfpb/cfpb.github.io/_posts/2014-03-27-new-regulation.md

 excerpt: "It's been approximately six months since we released our last regulation on [eRegulations](http://www.consumerfinance.gov/eregulations), our effort to make regulations more usable.
 We talk about what we've been up to since then. "
 ---

-As I'm writing this, my team is working on deploying new code and content through our process into production.
-It's a very exciting time, as we're going to be hosting Regulation Z (Truth in Lending) on our eRegulations platform.
-It's taken us approximately six months since the last regulation (Regulation E - Electronic Fund Transfers) to release this new one.
+Regulation Z (Truth in Lending) will soon be hosted on eRegulations - our platform to make regulations easier to find, read and understand.
+This regulation follows approximately six months since the last regulation (Regulation E - Electronic Fund Transfers) was first hosted.
 That's admittedly a long time between what seems like a simple content update.
-However, Regulation Z differs significantly from Regulation E, requiring us to improve and update the eRegulations platform.
+However, Regulation Z differs significantly from Regulation E, requiring us to improve and update the eRegulations platform.  eRegulations now handles longer regulations gracefully and also makes it significantly easier to add the next regulation.
 Here, I'll share some of the more interesting improvements and in the process also reveal more about how our platform works.

 ## Significant differences in size